dojo/docs/dojox/grid/DataGrid.rst

 'single'
-  let the user select only one item at the same time 'multiple' let the user selects more than one item at the same time.
+  let the user select only one item at the same time 'multiple' let the user select more than one item at the same time.
 First click selects an item, second deselects it 'extended' (default) single click selects only the clicked item (deselecting any selected), Ctrl+click adds to selection, Shift+click add a range (behavior similar to select with ``multiple`` attribute set to ``multiple``)